khaledelzeiny1995/clockify_clone/README.md

 ### `pipenv shell`

-### have to run the django enviroment inside the clockify app
+### have to run the django enviroment inside the clockify app folder

 ## To run clockify django app :.